Day 1: Arrival in Trinidad

 We spend the first day learning and becoming familiar with the local birds - hummingbirds, including White-necked Jacobin, Black-throated Mango and the splendid Tufted Coquette; honeycreepers, including Purple and Green; and Tanagers, including Silver-beaked, White-lined, Bay-headed and Turquoise.
 There is a nesting colony of noisy Crested Oropendolas along the entrance road to the centre, their long pendulous nests a conspicuous feature of the tall trees at the entrance.
 From the veranda one has a fine view of most of the Arima Valley, and this is an excellent spot to see such fabulous birds as Ornate Hawk-eagle, White Hawk and Channel-billed Toucan.
 One of the trails leading from the veranda is aptly named Bellbird Trail, after the Bearded Bellbird whose loud ringing “Bok” call is a characteristic sound of the centre.
 There are leks of both White-bearded and Golden-headed Manakins within easy reach of the centre, and there are usually Blue-headed and Orange-winged Parrots flying overhead, Great Antshrikes and Squirrel Cuckoos calling from the underbrush, and Black-faced Antthrushes whistling from dense ground cover.

 On one day we travel through some of the most scenic mountains and highest rainforest on the island.
 We take the road from Arima to Blanchisseuse on the Caribbean coast, passing through lush rainforest vegetation and overlooking numerous picturesque waterfalls.
 We have a chance to see many higher elevation species along this road.
-All three species of trogons (Collared, White-tailed and Violaceous) occur in this area, as do Speckled Tanager, Swallow-tanager, Golden-crowned Warbler, Blue-crowned Motmot, Little Tinamou, Lilac-tailed Parrotlet, and an array of raptors, including Gray Hawk, Common Black-hawk, Gray-headed and Swallow-tailed Kites, and Bat Falcon.
+All three species of trogons (Collared, Green-backed and Guianan) occur in this area, as do Speckled Tanager, Golden-crowned Warbler, Trinidad Motmot, Little Tinamou, Lilac-tailed Parrotlet, and an array of raptors, including Gray Hawk, Common Black-hawk, Gray-headed and Swallow-tailed Kites, and Bat Falcon.
 At the highest elevation along the road, at 595 metres, we look for Yellow-legged Thrush and Blue-capped Tanager, and with a lot of luck we may see a Spectacled Owl.
 Rainforest trails could produce a flock of ant-associating birds such as antwrens, antvireos and woodcreepers, and maybe Streaked Xenops.
-The beach at Blanchisseuse has many Brown Pelicans and Magnificent Frigatebirds present, and may produce sandpipers and plovers, as well as American Pygmy and Green Kingfishers.
 We end the day having seen a wide diversity of birds as well as some spectacular scenery!

 The Wallerfield airbase has been overgrown somewhat since it was abandoned and hosts very diverse bird populations.
 Southern Lapwing and Wattled Jacana occur in pastures, hermit hummingbirds (all three species) occur here, and the shrubby vegetation holds Barred and Black-crested Antshrikes, Rufous-tailed Jacamars, and Blue Dacnis.
 Where vegetation is taller, Black-tailed Tityras and Yellow-breasted Flycatchers occur, and if there is standing water then White-headed Marsh-tyrant, Pied Water-tyrant and Yellow-chinned Spinetail might be present.
-We may encounter some nightbirds during our walks; pauraques are common, and White-tailed Nightjars and the very rare Nacunda Nighthawk are in the area.
+We may encounter some nightbirds during our walks including pauraques, White-tailed Nightjars and possibly Common Potoo.

 Days 8-10: Tobago

 Birding on Tobago is in direct contrast with birding on Trinidad.
 It is small enough that a short visit is sufficient to visit the major areas, much of the agricultural land is reverting back to second-growth habitat, and there are no chiggers, therefore walking in tall grass is not discouraged.
-We visit the central highlands, mangrove swamps, and take a boat ride around Little Tobago Island, with the target of finding those species not found on Trinidad.
+We visit the central highlands, mangrove swamps, and take a boat ride to Little Tobago Island, with the target of finding those species not found on Trinidad.
 These include Rufous-vented Chachalaca, Striped Owl, White-tailed Sabrewing, White-fringed Antwren, Blue-backed Manakin, Scrub Greenlet, and Black-faced Grassquit.
-Some species are easier to find and observe on Tobago than on Trinidad, and we have a good chance of locating Yellow-legged Thrush, Stripe-breasted Spinetail, Venezuelan Flycatcher, and Great Black-hawk, and especially Blue-crowned Motmot.
-Around Little Tobago, the seabirds are the main attraction, and possibilities include Brown and Red-footed Boobies, Magnificent Frigatebird, and the stunning Red-billed Tropicbird.
+Some species are easier to find and observe on Tobago than on Trinidad, and we have a good chance of locating Yellow-legged Thrush, Stripe-breasted Spinetail, Venezuelan Flycatcher, and Great Black-hawk, and especially Trinidad Motmot.
+At Little Tobago the seabirds are the main attraction, and highlights include Brown and Red-footed Boobies, Magnificent Frigatebird, and the stunning Red-billed Tropicbird.

 At the end of our Trinidad & Tobago birding tour, we leave Tobago in the morning of Day 11 for our flight back to Trinidad, to catch our flights back home after noon.